 Democrat support is needed for almost all laws

-Democrats have at least 45 seats in the Senate.
+Democrats have 47 seats in the Senate.

 - 40 is enough to stop almost all laws.